apaquette/Report-Cards/README.md

 December 20th, 2020

 ### Description
-This is the final project for my Programmig Fundamentals course at Canadore college.
+This is the final project for my Programming Fundamentals course at Canadore College.